-The patient's previous medical background is acquired from his mother, revealing that the patient was hospitalized at one month old for pneumonia and then at seven months, three years, and four months for symptoms such as coughing, colds, and respiratory distress.
+The patient's previous medical background was acquired from his mother, revealing that the patient was hospitalized at the age of one month for pneumonia and then at seven months, three years, and four months for symptoms such as coughing, colds, and respiratory distress.
 He has also visited the local doctor multiple times due to respiratory distress.
-His mother received a diagnosis of with pulmonary tuberculosis (TB) using Cartridge Based Nucleic Acid Amplification Test and treated with Isoniazid, Rifampicin, Pyrazinamide and Ethambutol for the same when he was 3 months old.
+His mother received a diagnosis of pulmonary tuberculosis (TB) using Cartridge Based Nucleic Acid Amplification Test and was treated with Isoniazid, Rifampicin, Pyrazinamide and Ethambutol when the patient was 3 months old.
 She discontinued breast-feeding him owing to her tuberculosis diagnosis, and then formula milk was administered.
 Prenatal history of the patient includes a single mother, born at term, normal vaginal delivery weighing 3.5 kg.
 Patient has received bacille Calmette-Guerin (BCG) vaccine at birth and 0 and 1st dose of Oral Polio Vaccine (OPV) and Hepatitis B vaccine.
 He has not received further immunization.
 He has not received Pentavalent vaccines.
 This leaves him unprotected from respiratory pathogens such as Corynebacterium diptheriae, Bordetella pertussis, and Haemophilus inflenzae type b.
-Moreover BCG vaccine provides immunization only against extra-pulmonary forms of tuberculosis.
+Moreover, BCG vaccine provides immunization only against extra-pulmonary forms of tuberculosis.